aarpon/hrm_docs/docs/admin/create_database.rst

 .. _`create-database`:

-Ob Ubuntu MD5 host authentication is enabled by default.
+On Ubuntu MD5 host authentication is enabled by default.

 Create or update the database
 =============================